ferronsw/azure-sql-database-scale-using-scheduled-autoscaling/README.md

 ﻿Azure SQL Database - Scale using scheduled autoscaling
 ======================================================

+#Change
+This script it orginaly from Jorg Klein (jorgklein.com).
+However this version is update with the new AZ Powershell commands instead of the soon deprecated AzureRm powershell ones.
+Besides this the param azureRunAsConnectionName is removed in favor of using the default system assinged identity.

 This Azure Automation runbook enables vertically scaling of an Azure SQL Database according to a schedule.
 Autoscaling based on a schedule allows you to scale your solution according to predictable resource demand.
 For example you could require a high capacity